Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

-\begin{lema} Let $S\subset\p^5$ be an irreducible non-degenerate projective surface with the expected trisecant behaviour and with at most a finite number of singular points, let $L\subset \p^5$ be a general trisecant line and let notation be as above.
+\begin{lema} Let $S\subset\p^5$ be an irreducible non degenerate projective surface with the expected trisecant behaviour and with at most a finite number of singular points, let $L\subset \p^5$ be a general trisecant line and let $L'\subset\Bl_S\p^5$ denote the strict transform of $L$.
 Then